huks/udacity-neighborhood-map/README.md

 - [Foursquare API]

 ## Getting Started
+### Live Example
+An running example of the release 0.0.1 is available [here](https://huks.github.io/udacity-neighborhood-map/).
 ### Install Bower
 Bower is a command line utility.
 Install it with npm.
 `$ npm install -g bower`